RSS3-Network/REPs/REPs/REP-11.md

 See [RSS3 Protocol v1.0.0](https://github.com/RSS3-Network/Protocol/blob/main/versions/v1.0.0/main.adoc) for the full specification.

-Note: the specification is a work in progress due to the complexity of the Protocol.

 ## Rationale

 The RSS3 Protocol v0.4.0-rc.1 was a file-based solution for storing and circulating Open Information.